nodejs/node/doc/api/http.md

 Marks the request as aborting.
 Calling this will cause remaining data in the response to be dropped and the socket to be destroyed.
-After calling this method no further errors will be emitted.
+After calling this method, no further errors will be emitted.

 ### request.aborted
 <!-- YAML